USA

 Fourth and Third Chords

-Elizabeth taught William about 1 month ago
+Elizabeth taught William 4 months ago

 Elizabeth Kahn led Sandra Suther in a piano lesson that covered rhythm, note reading, intervals of a third, and musical terms.
 Sandra practiced several pieces and played a rhythm game to reinforce her understanding.
 They discussed future song choices and scheduling regular lessons.